 - Do NOT finish his sentences for him.
 You are not a mind reader and even if you know what he is going to say, let him say it.

 - Do NOT nag him.

-- Use your manners and be polite, especially when you disagree.
+- Use your manners.
+Be polite, especially when you disagree.

-What are some ways your choose to show your husband respect on a daily basis?
+What are some ways you choose to show your husband respect on a daily basis?